mxtopher/talk-underscore/src/README.md

 ## Further reading

-  - [Learn You a Haskell for Great Good!](http://learnyouahaskell.com): "the funkiest way to learn Haskell, which is the best functional programming language around.", but also a great way to better understand some concepts shown here, if you enjoyed it (: (Mostly chapters II and VI)
+  - [Learn You a Haskell for Great Good!](http://learnyouahaskell.com): "the funkiest way to learn Haskell, which is the best functional programming language around.", but also a great way to better understand some concepts shown here, with a funny mood, if you enjoyed it (: (Mostly chapters II and VI)

 ---

 ## Challenges

 - Make me a pokedex!!!
+  - This pokemon database is available at https://raw2.github.com/mxtopher/talk-underscore/gh-pages/pokemon.js
   - I want to be able to search a pokemon by name (Ok, only perfect match you lazy guys!)
   - I want to be able to filter only pokemons with hp between X and Y
   - Same for whatever other attribute you consider important